katiemacaulay/aca-store/README.md

 # https://acastore.herokuapp.com

 # User
 Now that we are saving the shopping cart on the server, we need to be able to identify who a cart belongs to.
-Let's have a user sign up with email and password before they can use the store.
+Let's have a user sign up with email and password before they can use the store. done.

 #Sign Up
 When the web page is first opened, show a sign up screen.